twestura/CS-Notes/README.md

 $$2^4 = \underbrace{2 \cdot 2 \cdot 2 \cdot 2}_{4 \text{ times}} = 16; \qquad \log_2{16} = 4.$$

-But this equation can be interpreted another way.
-We can view the logarithm as giving the number of times we can divide $16$ by $2$ to get all the way down to $1$.
+But this equation can be interpreted another way---we can view the logarithm as giving the number of times we can divide $16$ by $2$ to get all the way down to $1$:

 $$
     \begin{align*}